jimbaker/socket-reboot/README.md

 ````

 Notes
 =====

-Various observations outside of the main narrative of this README.
+This section captures various observations that were made outside of
+the main narrative of this document.

 Exceptions